 According to the American College of Sports Medicine, HIIT training has been shown to improve blood pressure, cardiovascular health, insulin sensitivity and cholesterol profiles while lowering abdominal fat and bodyweight without losing muscle mass.

 The best part?
 Almost anyone can do it.
 “I have clients who range from early 20s to late 60s.
 They all love it and have seen great results,” Smith says.
+“And HIIT workouts can be as short as 5-10 minutes and still be effective, so it’s not time consuming.
+People see real results, making it a type of workout that can easily be part of a dedicated routine.”

-- Try a class for guidance on correct form and extra motivation.
+- Learn how.
+Try a class for guidance on correct form and extra motivation.
 While a HIIT class can be intimidating for beginners because of the high energy and quick bursts, just take it slow and ease your way in.

 - Modify if needed.
 If you try to push beyond your means, you’ll either wind up injured or too sore to try it again.
 With every workout, you will gain more strength and endurance, and you will eventually be able to jump more, run faster, do push-ups that aren’t on your knees, etc.